dmitrybv/EhLib.WinForms.Demos/README.md

 In the Demo projects, there is a link to a Nuget package - EhLib.WinForms.Preview.

+## List of projects

+* MainDemo - the main project.
+Demonstrates the visual capabilities of the library when creating an application for working with tabular data.

+* DisplayLayoutStorableApp - the project demonstrates the ability to save/restore the visual settings (like window pos and size, grid columns width) in the configuration files.

+* ProcessList - implementation of the Windows Task Manager window using the DataGridEh component.

 ## EhLib.WinForms

 EhLib.WinForms library contains components and classes for framework - Windows.Forms.